hudson-plugins/hudson2-plugins/README.md

 hudson2-plugins
 ===============

-All Plugins for Hudson 2 release - https://github.com/hudson2-plugins
+<h4>All Plugins specific to Hudson 2.x releases  are available at https://github.com/hudson2-plugins.</h4>